alphextwin/haikoo/README.md

 ## Features

-- **Content-fit tab** — the yellow title bar tab grows/shrinks to fit its buttons and title text, not a percentage of window width
+- **Content-fit tab** — the yellow title bar tab grows/shrinks to fit its buttons and title text
 - **SVG-based graphics** — tab gradients and bevels rendered from the original Haiku OS decoration SVGs
 - **Pre-rendered button states** — close, minimize, maximize, and restore buttons with hover/pressed states for both active and inactive windows
-- **Transparent titlebar** — the area to the right of the tab is transparent, showing your desktop wallpaper
+- **Transparent titlebar** — the area to the right of the tab is transparent!
+Exactly like HaikuOS.
-- **No visible borders** — clean edge-to-edge look with invisible resize handles

 ## Dependencies